 While the CDC recommended that all guests take the COVID-19 vaccine before boarding a cruise, a number of cruise lines do not require it.
 Many do offer prorated refunds if you miss a day of sailing.

-Guests are encourage to contact Carnival at 1-800-CARNIVAL if they think the risk of contracting the disease.
+Guests are encouraged to contact Carnival at 1-800-CARNIVAL if they think they are at risk of contracting the disease.
 Those who do test positive can cancel their cruise within five days of embarkation.
 If you’re concerned, read more on the safety measures.

-Other cruise lines require pre-arrival testing and are warning passengers Carnival Cruise Ship Catches Fire in Turks and Caicos Islands that they could be quarantine on land.
+Other cruise lines require pre-arrival testing and are warning passengers that they could be quarantined on land.
 Some have added the warning to their travel documents.

-Carnival, for example, requires all passengers and crew vaccinated and offers a limited vaccine exemption.
+Carnival, for example, requires all passengers and crew to be vaccinated and offers a limited vaccine exemption.
 But it’s important to know exactly what your requirements are before you go.

-Regardless of whether you’re vaccinate, you can still get a COVID-19 test at the port before you leave.
+Regardless of whether you’re vaccinated, you can still get a COVID-19 test at the port before you leave.
 Carnival will assist you with a shoreside quarantine.